Language-Research-Technology/manku-icon-lib/README.md

 # List of Current Icon Names
 - public
 - login
-- loginPlus
+- loginplus
-- writtenLanguage
+- writtenlanguage
-- spokenLanguage
+- spokenlanguage
-- conformsTo
+- conformsto
-- binderLink
+- binderlink

 # How to Use
 1. Ensure you have NPM installed